stellar/js-stellar-base/docs/readme.md

 ## `TransactionBuilder` class

 `TransactionBuilder` helps constructs a new `Transaction` using the given account as the transaction's "source account".
-The transaction will use the current sequence number of the given `Account` object as its sequence number and increment the given account's sequence number by one.
+The transaction will use the current sequence number of the given `Account` object as its sequence number and increment the given account's sequence number by one when `build()` is called.

 Operations can be added to the transaction using `addOperation(operation)` method which returns the current `TransactionBuilder` object so they can be chained together.
 After adding the desired operations, call the `build()` method on the TransactionBuilder to return a fully constructed Transaction that can be signed.
 The returned transaction will contain the sequence number of the source account and include the signature from the source account.